Long & successful career behind you? Time for something new?

 Looking from the perspective of being 3 months into the course, Ian said that the most rewarding aspect of boatbuilding is ‘learning and developing new skills, the environment, and of course the people namely my fellow students who come to IBTC Portsmouth from all walks of life, college leavers, to a commodity broker.
 We all started our three months in joinery with the same tools, the same pieces of wood, and the same well-conceived, often devious (!) exercises and projects.’

 ‘I did have a chisel at home, only ever used for opening cans of paint’

 Moving from an establish career onto something completely new always come with its challenges, Ian admits that for him it was ‘having started with absolutely no woodworking skills or experience.
 I did have a chisel at home, only ever used for opening cans of paint…’

 Future plans for Ian?
 ‘Personally I am as yet undecided.
 I may tie it in with transferable skills from my previous career.
 There is a long list of options – let’s see what develops.’

 More details on the course that Ian is doing can be found in the course brochure here.

 Ian’s advice for those at the similar stage in life wondering if boatbuilding is for them,

 ‘Do it.
 It takes planning and commitment.
 Do it…’

 To those interested in the course we recommend visiting the College first.
-We like to introduce people to our facilities and provide them with detailed information on the course content, qualification and financing before they commit to it.
-Bringing partners or friends along to share thoughts with is usually a good idea and something which helps with the decision making later on.
+We like to introduce people to our facilities and provide them with detailed information on the course content, qualifications and financing before they commit to it.
+Bringing partners or friends along to share thoughts with is usually a good idea and something which helps with decision making later on.